 Relationships have many wonderful aspects to them, but they can also be difficult and trying.
 A relationship that is vested in love must contain all three elements mentioned in the previous quote.
 Love should bind our hearts, connect our minds, and deepen our connection with those we love.

 There are all sorts of love we can feel.
 We can feel brotherly love, romantic love, friendship love, a superficial kind of love, a general love for everyone, etc. When we love others, it is important to know a few things about love so that we are at our best for them.

-The ability to love is a valuable quality, we must strive to make it our primary purpose to allow… Click To TweetFor example, if you love your partner, but you go into a jealous rage every time they are a few minutes late coming home with thoughts that they were out with someone else, that is not showing them the love and respect that they deserve.
+The ability to love is a valuable quality, we must strive to make it our primary purpose to allow love to flow in and through us abundantly.
+Click To TweetFor example, if you love your partner, but you go into a jealous rage every time they are a few minutes late coming home with thoughts that they were out with someone else, that is not showing them the love and respect that they deserve.
 Or if you have teenagers and you won’t let them go anywhere for fear that something will happen to them, your actions may feel justified, but they need the kind of love that lets them discover their world with increments of freedom.

 If you know a couple that deeply loves and respects each other, chances are that they have come to such a deep connection through some wisdom and effort.
 Sometimes people learn in their relationships that when they try to hold onto someone very tightly, it tends to push them away.
 Connection is important, but don’t mistake control for connection.
 Allowing your loved ones to be themselves and have freedom to do what they want is connection in the making, but telling them they cannot do this or that for fear of losing them will not create a deep connection.